History

-This is the interior looking forward from the entry door.
-She was configured for 14 people.
-The cool thing about this aircraft is that she is still certified as a single pilot aircraft.
-There are 4 seats in the cockpit area that can be closed off by a door in the bulkhead shown in this photo.
+seats in the cockpit area that can be closed off by a door in the bulkhead shown in this photo.
 There is a couch on the forward right side that seats four and the club style seating as shown.
+The interior

-The interior upholstery needs to be replaced as the fabric is old and dried out but it is all there.
+upholstery needs to be replaced as the fabric is old and dried out but it is all there.

 This is the bar and stereo console across from the couch seat.
 It has provisions for hot cups and a cooler as well as mounting the old entertainment system.

 I was amazed at the condition of the interior spaces.
 This is in the nose under the cockpit.
 Those are some of the accumulators that still held a charge.
-The plumbing is in great shape although all of the rubber hoses will need to be replaced.
+The plumbing is in great shape although all of

 When I powered up the aircraft electrically one of the CB fire bottle squibs fired off though the CB had already leaked out.
-When I turned all of the switches off prior to putting power to the aircraft I missed the right fire bottle switch.
-The two brown spheres are the fire bottles and to the left of them is the black hydraulic pump and its silver reservoir.
-On the opposite wall of this compartment is a main electrical junction box.
-I wish I knew who wired this aircraft as it is a work of art.
-The wiring in the aircraft is in great shape.
+When I turned all of the switches off prior to putting power to the aircraft I

 This is looking into the aft section from the back wall of the bathroom.
 The bathroom is spacious and is bigger than the one in a DC-3.
 This shot shows the aft fuselage and one of the oxygen bottles.